Accessible-AAC/AAC-Devices/peripherals/README.md

 These directories contain design files for various AAC peripherals.

-The based of the peripherals are colour coded according to the controller input that they should be plugged into:
+The bases of the peripherals are colour coded according to the controller input that they should be plugged into:

 Yellow : Analog (yellow) inputs
 Green : I2C (green) inputs